 - Are we on the right networks to connect with our audience?

 - How does our voice/tone convey our brand?

 - In what ways can we be most helpful to those we serve?

-At Buffer, we’re getting into the pattern of a weekly visioning sync on some of these higher-level ideas, and it’s felt great to be able to spend focused time making reflection a priority in this way.
+At Buffer, we want to make sure we're not falling into patterns that might not be successful for us, and it’s great to be able to spend focused time making reflection a priority in this way.